top of page

 21. The Great Depression - large scale efforts to remediate catastrophic environmental destruction, such as deforestation, topsoil erosion (Dust Bowl) and wetlands eradication, through massive land protection programs and remediation efforts by armies of CCC/WPA workers.

-23. The development of ecology as a science and framework for understanding human environmental impacts.
+23. The maturing development of ecology as a science and framework for understanding human environmental impacts.

-24. A Malthusian focus on the risks and effects of overpopulation on the environment.
+24. A Malthusian focus on the risks and effects of overpopulation on the environment, along with threat of nuclear war and radiation fallout from nuclear testing.

-25. Widespread recognition of impacts of non-visible pollutants in the air and water from pesticides, industrial activity, etc.
+28. Widespread recognition of impacts of non-visible pollutants in the air and water from pesticides, industrial activity, etc. With the publication of Silent Spring (1962), a shift in the movement's focus from resource protection towards human health impacts.
+Environmentalism becomes a popular movement.

-29. A burgeoning reconsideration of the wisdom of presuming unconditional primacy of humankind as an ecological unit within the broader environment.
+37. A maturing reconsideration of the wisdom of presuming unconditional primacy of humankind as an ecological unit within the broader environment, with nothing to learn from its fellow units.

 All of these themes (and more) are explored throughout this site.
 Again, I have used this list to frame each of the EC History chapters which follows.